NeuroTechX/ntx_slack_archive/devices.md

  >well, it seems you can remove the electrode from the headset, so at least you will get a nice pair of headset :slightly_smiling_face:

+4/10/2017 3:32 PM

+ **alexandre.barachant** :

+ >It would be nice to have the founders join the slack for a Q/A session.